Belgrade: Breakup of Yugoslavia

 On 9 March 1991, massive demonstrations led by Vuk Drašković were held in the city against Slobodan Milošević.
 According to various media outlets, there were between 100,000 and 150,000 people on the streets.
 Two people were killed, 203 were injured and 108 were arrested during the protests, and later that day tanks were deployed onto the streets to restore order.
 Many anti-war protests were held in Belgrade, with the largest protests being dedicated to solidarity with the victims from the besieged Sarajevo.
 Further anti-government protests were held in Belgrade from November 1996 to February 1997 against the same government after alleged electoral fraud in local elections.
 These protests brought Zoran Đinđić to power, the first mayor of Belgrade since World War II who did not belong to the League of Communists of Yugoslavia or its later offshoot, the Socialist Party of Serbia.

-In 1999, during the Kosovo War, NATO bombings caused severe damage to the city.
-Among the sites bombed were various ministry buildings, the RTS building, hospitals, Hotel Jugoslavija, the Central Committee building, Avala Tower, and the Chinese embassy.
-Approximately 2,000 civilians were killed as a result of the NATO bombings.
+In 1999, during the Kosovo War, the NATO bombing campaign targeted a number a buildings in Belgrade.
+Among the sites bombed were some ministry buildings, the RTS building, hospitals, Hotel Jugoslavija, the Central Committee building, Avala Tower, and the Chinese embassy.
+Between 500 and 2,000 civilians were killed in Serbia and Montenegro as a result of the NATO bombings, of which 27 were killed in Belgrade.
 After the Yugoslav Wars, Serbia became home to the highest number of refugees and internally displaced persons in Europe, with more than a third of these refugees having settled in Belgrade.

 After the 2000 presidential elections, Belgrade was the site of major public protests, with over half a million people taking part.
 These demonstrations resulted in the ousting of president Milošević as a part of the Otpor movement.

-Development
+Recent period

 In 2014, Belgrade Waterfront, an urban renewal project, was initiated by the Government of Serbia and its Emirati partner, Eagle Hills Properties.
 Around €3.5 billion was to be jointly invested by the Serbian government and their Emirati partners.
 The project includes office and luxury apartment buildings, five-star hotels, a shopping mall and the envisioned 'Belgrade Tower'.
 The project is, however, quite controversial—there are a number of uncertainties regarding its funding, necessity, and its architecture's arguable lack of harmony with the rest of the city.

 In addition to Belgrade Waterfront, the city is under rapid development and reconstruction, especially in the area of Novi Beograd, where (as of 2020) apartment and office buildings were under construction to support the burgeoning Belgrade IT sector, now one of Serbia's largest economic players.
 In September 2020, there were around 2000 active construction sites in Belgrade.
+The city budget for 2023 stood at 205,5 billion dinars (1.750 billion Euros).
+The budget for the city of Belgrade has been estimated to be more than 2 billion Euros for 2024.